 A new and exciting visitor attraction is the reconstruction, next to the Heritage Centre, of the central core of a Bronze Age Burnt Mound, which Bressay History Group ‘rescued’ from being washed away by the sea.
 Onsite interpretation will assist visitors to explore the interior of this unique mysterious construction.

 The Bressay History Group is part of the network of Shetland Information Points and their custodian can provide detailed local information, directions and suggestions, such as popular walks.

 Come and see how we use 3D images in our displays.

 The large main Hall and small end room are available to hire for various functions including meetings, parties, weddings and fund raisers.
 Kitchen also available to hire and catering can be provided.
 Prices depend on requirements.

 For bookings and enquiries contact Alison Reid, 01595 820 200

 Bressay Parish Kirk situated at the Mail has 19th century stained glass windows and lovely woodwork.
-Services are held monthly on Sundays, times of services are advertised weekly in the Shetland Times newspaper.
+There are currently no regular services.

 The Speldiburn Cafe, Good As New Shop, art studios and exhibitions, community space, tennis court & lending library.
 Check out this link for more information.